FabianMaeurer/TensorCategories.jl/docs/src/Interface/SplittingFields.md

 need not be Karoubian: an algebra
 $\operatorname{End}_{\mathcal C}(X)\otimes_kL$ may contain idempotents whose
 images are not represented by the old objects.
-We therefore define the **scalar extension** of an idempotent-complete additive category by
+We therefore define the **scalar extension** of an idempotent-complete additive category to be the Karoubian closure

 ```math
 \label{eq:completed-scalar-extension}